ivanhonis/ai_home/README.md

 - Practical experience regarding:
   - how an initiative-taking, stateful, identity-bearing agent behaves,
   - what patterns/problems arise with long-term memory and internal monologue,
-  - how (and how not) to organize rooms, tools, memory, and versions.
+  - how (and how not) to organize modes, tools, memory, and versions.

 - These experiences can be useful for designing future:
   - more autonomous,
   - initiative-taking,